pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 that this is something intrinsic to the Scholarly Commons---we can't have scholarly commoning unless we open up and expose the research process to this level of collaboration and participation.
 Otherwise we're still working in silos, albeit smaller, distributed ones.
-We need the spirit of scholarship that existed in [the Republic of Letters][republic of letters], and it comes quite naturally if we can stop taking ourselves so seriously.
+We need the spirit of scholarship and enlightenment that existed in [the Republic of Letters][republic of letters], and it comes quite naturally if we can stop taking ourselves so seriously.

 To explain what I mean by this, allow me to give an example of my experience designing [the logo] for the Scholarly Commons.
 As I went along, I made a